-- Short Term Money Market Fund, which invests in a variety of securities including those issued by the U.S. Treasury, agency securities, short-term corporate debt instruments such as commercial paper, repurchase agreements, and certificates of deposit, is managed by the Commonwealth of Pennsylvania State Treasury Department (Treasury Department). - Aggregate Bond Index Fund, which invests in investment grade corporate and government issues, mortgage-backed securities, asset-backed securities, and commercial mortgage-backed securities, is managed by Mellon Capital Management Corporation (MCM). - Stock Index Fund, which invests in publicly traded common stocks included in the S&P 500 Index, is managed by MCM.
+- Short Term Money Market Fund, which invests in a variety of securities including those issued by the U.S. Treasury, agency securities, short-term corporate debt instruments such as commercial paper, repurchase agreements, and certificates of deposit, is managed by the Commonwealth of Pennsylvania State Treasury Department (Treasury Department). - Aggregate Bond Index Fund, which is a collective investment fund that invests in investment grade corporate and government issues, mortgage-backed securities, asset-backed securities, and commercial mortgage-backed securities, is managed by Mellon Capital Management Corporation (MCM).

-- Extended Market Fund, which invests in medium and small capitalization components of the U.S. equity market (primarily the portion not covered by the S&P 500 Index), is managed by MCM. - EAFE Equity Index Fund, which invests in international stocks in the European, Australian, and Far East markets, is managed by MCM. - Stable Value Fund, which is comprised of two investment accounts, is managed by separate investment advisors.
+- Stock Index Fund, which is a collective investment fund that invests in publicly traded common stocks included in the S&P 500 Index, is managed by MCM. - Extended Market Fund, which is a collective investment fund that invests in medium and small capitalization components of the U.S. equity market (primarily the portion not covered by the S&P 500 Index), is managed by MCM. - EAFE Equity Index Fund, which is a collective investment fund that invests in international stocks in the European, Australian, and Far East markets, is managed by MCM. - Stable Value Fund, which is comprised of two investment accounts, is managed by separate investment advisors.
 An active bond account is managed by Weaver C. Barksdale & Associates.
 The return on the active bond account is insured through a contract with Monumental Life Insurance Company.
 This contract insures a crediting rate on the active bond account as determined by a formula established by the insurer.
 This crediting rate is adjusted quarterly, based on the actual returns of the active bond account.
-A temporary investment account is managed by the Treasury Department and contains short-term securities which are purchased when payments or pay downs are received for the active bond account investments.
+A temporary investment account is managed by the Treasury Department and contains short-term securities, which are purchased when payments or pay downs are received for the active bond account investments.